Go To Top Go Up Go Back Go Forward

 Vector files are written as follows:

-If you used FMSOV to open the vector file, transfer the vectors to FMS by calling FMSWRT for each vector ARRAY(NUMWRD) to file LOGUNT starting at LOCUNT.
+If you used FMSOV to open the vector file, transfer the vectors to FMS by calling FMSWRT to transfer each vector ARRAY(NUMWRD) to file LOGUNT starting at LOCUNT.
 For example, the complex vectors X(NUMEQ, NUMRHS) are transferred to FMS file LUX as follows:

 INTEGER LUX(25)